zaneschepke/wgtunnel/README.md

 ## Inspiration

-The inspiration for this app came from the inconvenience of constantly having to turn VPN off and on while on different networks.
-With there being no free solution to this problem, this app was created to meet that need.
+The original inspiration for this app came from the inconvenience of having to manually turn VPN off and on while on different networks.
+This app was created to offer a free solution to this problem.

 ## Features

-* Add tunnels via .conf file
+* Add tunnels via .conf file, zip, manual entry, or QR code
 * Auto connect to VPN based on Wi-Fi SSID
 * Split tunneling by application with search
 * Always-on VPN for Android support
+* Export tunnels to zip
-* Quick tile support for vpn toggling
+* Quick tile support for VPN toggling
-* Dynamic shortcuts support for automation integration
+* Static shortcuts support for primary tunnel for automation integration
-* Configurable Trusted Network list
+* Intent automation support for all tunnels
-* Optional auto connect on mobile data
+* Optional auto connect on mobile data, ethernet
 * Automatic service restart after reboot
 * Service will stay running in background after app has been closed